redox-os/website/content/news/this-month-250930.md

 This prevents having to run a thread for the new RedoxFS and context switch to the original RedoxFS and also `lived`, the whole clone is done in a single transaction with a large write cache, meaning it also has much fewer switches to the storage driver.

-Including the inode data inlining the benchmark is 10 times faster than before!
+Including the inode data inlining optimization the benchmark is 10 times faster than before!

 ## LZ4 Compression On RedoxFS